 Substitutions:

-- Make it dairy-free by substituting So Delicious heavy cream or coconut cream in place of the heavy cream.
+- Make it dairy-free by substituting So Delicious heavy cream or coconut cream instead of the heavy cream.

 - Swap the button mushrooms for something more exotic, like maitake or shiitake mushrooms.

-- For a more subtle onion flavor, swap leeks for the onions.
+- For a more subtle onion flavor, swap the leeks for the onions.

 There are four easy ways to cook the hamburgers.
 I cooked mine on the grill, but you can cook them in a pan on the stove, bake the burgers in the oven, or cook them in the air fryer.